• An Assateague wild horse finding shelter in the dunes.

 Obtaining a Backcountry Permit

 Backcountry camping without a permit is prohibited.
-A 7-day backcountry permit is $6 per person (ages 16 years and older).
-A $15 7-day entrance fee per vehicle is also required.
-Fees are paid and permits may be obtained in either district of Assateague Island National Seashore: at the Ranger Station in Maryland or the Toms Cove Visitor Center in Virginia.
-Please note that the Toms Cove Visitor Center is closed Tuesdays through Thursdays from December through February.
+A 7-day backcountry permit is $10 per person (ages 16 years and older).
+A $25 7-day entrance fee per vehicle is also required.
+Fees are paid and permits may be obtained ONLY at the Ranger Station in Maryland.
+As of January 1, 2024, campers wishing to hike from the Virginia district MUST first purchase their permit at the Ranger Station in Maryland.

 Due to sudden and severe changes in weather, advance reservations are not accepted.
-Permits are issued on a first-come, first-served basis on the day of departure.
+Permits are issued on a first-come, first-served basis.

 Check-In Times

 Check-in times are based on the distance to the campsite from the departure points.
 Permits will not be issued after the times listed.
-Assateague sunset charts are found at the U.S. Naval Oceanography Portal by searching for "Ocean City, Maryland" or by calling (410) 641-3030.
+Assateague sunset charts are found at the NOAA Solar Calculator website or by calling (410) 641-1441 press #3.

 Please consider your level of experience and weather conditions and adjust your start time accordingly.